 Period brochure photos better show the Cherry’s original intent to provide the ‘feel and amenities of a large car.’

-With trendy reclining seats, full instrumentation, swanky ventilation system, and multiple ammenities; Nissan was ready to show Toyota ‘how’s done’ with the Cherry’s launch.
+With trendy reclining seats, full instrumentation, swanky ventilation system, and multiple amenities; Nissan was ready to show Toyota ‘how’s done’ with the Cherry’s launch.

 Going into promotional overdrive, Nissan took on the symptoms of a ‘fallen in hard times’ pop star; going for outré styling and attention-grabbing stunts in search of market dominance.
 Named after Japan’s national tree, Nissan’s hopes were for the Cherry to ‘prosper and find the favor’ of the Japanese public.
 A teaser campaign announced the coming of the model, first releasing styling sketches, then a newsprint ad where a partially covered Cherry sped up valiantly ahead.
 Finally, variants in multiple trim options were to be offered in the appropriately named Cherry dealer network.